-This is because this plant can be challenging to transplant due to its fragile roots.
+This plant can be challenging to transplant due to its fragile roots.
 Luckily, sowing the plant’s seedlings in your garden is a simple and rewarding process.

 What to Do Before Planting

 It’s almost time to plant your Lewis Flax.
-But first, you need to make sure the spot you choose gets plenty of full sun throughout the day.
-Make sure you have enough room to plant your seeds between four and six inches apart.
+But first, you must ensure the spot you choose gets plenty of full sun throughout the day.
+Ensure you have enough room to plant your seeds between four and six inches apart.

 Lewis Flax prefers well-drained, moderately moist soil.
 The species can handle various pH levels, from slightly alkaline to slightly acidic, and grows best in low-fertility soil.